desteves/screentext/README.md

 - Edit "Image - Convert to Text.scpt" to point to your shell script location!
 (Line 11)
 - Copy "Image - Convert to Text.scpt" to "/Library/Scripts/Folder Action Scripts"
 - Find the directory where your screenshots are saved and add the apple script folder action.
+- Create a file named `env-vars` in the same directory as the shell script.
+It contains your OCR_API_KEY var as `export OCR_API_KEY=YourAPIKeyGoesHere`

 ## Todo
 - Investigate other third party OCRs as the current OCR call doesn't seem to be as accurate..